 On 20 Apr 1976, Mitch joined the RCMP and started a 25 yr career with the Force.
 His work primarily Traffic Related Duties during that time, as well as a few years in General Duty operations.
 He was stationed in Kimberley, Golden, Smithers and finally Vernon, all in BC.
 In addition to those duties, he was also a Member of the Emergency Response Team in Terrace BC, assigned as a sniper.
 In Vernon, he was in charge of Vernon Boat Patrols for 9 years, a Use of Force instructor covering all disciplines from presence to deadly force.
 He finished his instructor duties as the Senior Instructor for the Pacific Region South East District Tactical Troop.
 His last three years in the Force were spent on motorcycle detail for Vernon Municipal Traffic, retiring on 4 Jul 2000.

-On 22 Jun 1999, Mitch fulfilled another childhood dream by joining the Canadian Forces Reserve Army and began instructing Army Cadets of 1705 Royal Canadian Army Cadet Corps as the Commanding Officer of the Corps, a position he held for 10 years.
-In addition, he has worked at the Vernon Army Cadet Camp for the last 20 years in various positions, but as a Company Commander for the last 9 years.
-Major Steck will be returning to VACC this summer as the Chief Training Officer.
+On 22 Jun 1999, Mitch fulfilled another childhood dream by joining the Canadian Forces Reserve Army.
+He began instructing Army Cadets of 1705 Royal Canadian Army Cadet Corps as the Commanding Officer of the Corps, a position he held for 10 years.
+In addition, Major Steck has worked at the Vernon Army Cadet Camp for 20 years in various positions, but as a Company Commander for the last 9 years.
 He has also worked at the Pacific Regional Cadet Instructor School as an instructor, teaching and mentoring Junior Officers

-Mitch and his wife Brenda, reside in Vernon with his two daughters and four grandchildren are here as well.
+Mitch and his wife Brenda, reside in Vernon and is fortunate to have his two daughters and four grandchildren there as well.

 In 2015 Mitch joined the Vernon Cadet Camp Museum board and became the president of the the Vernon Military History Society in 2018.